 HDDs require mammoth amounts of energy.
 They generate enormous amounts of heat, which demands the need for serious cooling—that’s not cheap either.
 Flash storage generates less than one-fifth the heat, takes up less than a quarter of the space, and requires minimal cooling in comparison.

-The cost of flash storage versus hard drive
+The cost of flash storage versus hard drives

-Savings are even more prominent when those all-flash arrays are built on the application level.
-With per-application management like that of Tintri’s, you get real-time analytics, per-application operations and machine learning-powered application migration.
+Savings are even more prominent when those all-flash systems are built based on the application level.
+With per-application management like that of VMstore systems, you get real-time analytics, per-application operations and machine learning-powered application migration.

 Are you ready to transition to all-flash storage?
 What about application-level operations?
-It’s time to meet the Tintri All-Flash Array for guaranteed performance, real-time and predictive analytics, automation and application isolation.
-Available in sizes for small ventures to global enterprises, Tintri All-Flash Storage has a solution for your business.
+It’s time to meet the VMstore EC6000 All-Flash System for guaranteed performance, real-time and predictive analytics, automation and application isolation.
+Available in sizes for small ventures to global enterprises, Tintri Intelligent Infrastructure has a solution for your business.